-On a recent visit to Melbourne I decided to go the long way — along the Mallee Highyway to Ouyen and then along the Calder Highway to Castlemaine.
+On a recent trip to Melbourne I decided to go the long way — along the Mallee Highyway to Ouyen and then along the Calder Highway to Castlemaine.
 I camped overnight at Walpeup on the Mallee Highway and then at Castlemaine before driving onto Sunshine in Melbourne.
-This round about way of travelling provided me with an opportunity to photograph in the Victorian mallee.
+This round about way of travelling was designed to provide me with an opportunity to photograph in the Victorian mallee.
 I wanted to kick start work on the next Mallee Routes photobook.

 By swagging overnight at the delightful Walpeup community campground I was able to photograph the local silo in the early morning fog.
 The fog did not last long.